affableashish/angular-dotnet-realworld/README.md

    ```
    <img width="600" alt="image" src="https://github.com/affableashish/angular-dotnet-realworld/assets/30603497/f9aa89ac-e748-4361-bedf-c86bd27d54f1">

-   The code for running this AJAX request doesn't live in the JS runtime, it lives in the browser as a web api so we spin it up with a callback.
+   The code for running this AJAX request (`XHR`) doesn't live in the JS runtime, it lives in the browser as a web api so we spin it up with a callback.
 And the code continues to run by going to next line.
 3. At third line
    ```
    log('JSConfEU')